telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-certificate-issues.md

     ./import.sh
     ```

 1. After successfully executing the file, you will be prompted for your macOS username and password.
-Enter the credentials, and the generated trust certificate will be added in the Keychain Access application in **login** > **Certificates** as **Fiddler_Root_Certificate_Authority**.
+Enter the credentials, and the generated root CA adds in the Keychain Access application in **login** > **Certificates** as **Fiddler Root Certificate Authority**.

 1. Test that the certificate generated from Fiddler is successfully installed and trusted by running the following command in your Bash shell: